Ivanbyone/GasPumpTokens/README.md

 ```
 $ git clone https://github.com/Ivanbyone/GasPumpTokens
 ```
+2. Create virtual environment and activate it.
-2. Create .env file like as .env.example file, .
+3. Create .env file like as .env.example file, .
-3. Create bot in [BotFather](https://web.telegram.org/a/#93372553) and replace chanel link in /find handler.
+4. Create bot in [BotFather](https://web.telegram.org/a/#93372553) and replace chanel link in /find handler.
-4. Add token to .env file.
+5. Add token to .env file.
-5. Run some Docker commands.
+6. Run some Docker commands.
 ```
 $ docker build .
 ```